Romania’s Lookalikes Football Shirts

 Adidas 1986–1992

 One of the first attempt of Adidas creating templates at a large scale was seen in the mid 80s.
-Some of these templates did not have an “official” name as “Teamgeist” had but it was used by all adidas teams back then.
+Some of these adidas templates did not have an “official” name as “Teamgeist” back then.
 One of these templates was greatly displayed at the 1990 World Cup.
-I first saw it on a 1986 Bayer Leverkusen shirt.
-But this template was used extensively until 1991–1992.
+I personally saw it on a 1986 Bayer Leverkusen shirt and it was used extensively until 1991–1992, after Italia 90.

-Romania, Bochum, Hamburg, Beşiktaş, Bayer Leverkusen, Portugal, Tunisia, USA, CCPP are some of the teams that used this template.
+Romania, Bochum, Hamburg, Beşiktaş, Bayer Leverkusen, Portugal, Tunisia, USA, CCPP are some of the teams that used this particular template.
 Romania shirt would be the only team that what break the template by having three colors on it instead of only two.
+And ever since this was the most common thing for Romania shirts from adidas, that they will feature all three colors present on the flag.

 Take a look at the examples below to see how other teams’ adidas shirts typically featured only two colors.
 For instance, the kits for the USA, Bochum, and Besiktas primarily used two-tone designs.
 Portugal’s kit added a twist with a green v-neckline.
 However, Romania stood out by incorporating blue on the block/stripe from the sleeves and armpit area, making the design unique and more dynamic for us the viewers.